-This course explores topics from fields such as biology, chemistry, physics, and environmental science in a global context.
+This course explores special themes in international cultures, connections, and conflicts.
 Course topics change from year to year.
 This is a seminar-style course that emphasizes reading, critical analysis, writing, and individual and group presentations.
 Prerequisite: HONS 211.
 Course may be repeated for additional credit as the topic changes.
-(General Education - Global Issues/Nonwestern Studies) Three to four semester hours.
+(General Education - General Education Electives and Global Issues and Cultures) Three semester hours.

-HONS 489.HONORS REFLECTION SEMINAR
+HONS 489.
+HONORS REFLECTION SEMINAR